We stand with Ukraine to help keep people safe. Join us

 SMS Trojan

 Your phone bill is skyrocketing, but you can’t figure out why.
 You keep a good handle on outgoing calls and haven’t texted more than usual.
 There’s a possibility your mobile phone has been infected with an SMS Trojan.
-We recommend using the Clario Antivirus tool to scan your phone for vulnerabilities and start the process of detection, elimination, and protection against possible threats.
+While detection of these threats is key (we’ll show you how), it is also important to stay ahead of other risks.
+Clario Anti Spy offers protection by scanning your phone for hidden spyware and vulnerabilities.

 Table of contents